Leon Dorsey

-Leon David Dorsey IV (November 17, 1975 – August 12, 2008) was an American serial killer who was executed in 2008 for the murders of two Blockbuster store employees.
-Dorsey murdered the two men and a Korean store clerk during a rampage in Texas in 1994.
+Leon David Dorsey IV (November 17, 1975 – August 12, 2008), also known as Pistol Pete, was an American serial killer who shot and killed two Blockbuster store employees and a Korean store clerk in Texas over several months in 1994.
 He confessed and was later given a death sentence.
 He was executed at the Huntsville Unit on August 12, 2008.

 Murders

 On the night of April 4, 1994, Dorsey entered a Blockbuster store in Dallas, where 20-year-old Brad Lindsey and 26-year-old James Armstrong were working.
-Dorsey forced the two into the back room, where he forced them to open the safe.
+Dorsey forced the two into the back room, where he tried to force them to open the safe.
+However, the safe was on a time-lock and could not be opened by Lindsey or Armstrong.
 When Armstrong tried to flee, Dorsey shot him, and then shot Lindsey, presumably to prevent a possible eyewitness.
 He then took over $400 from the register, leaving Armstrong and Lindsey to die.
 The perpetrator was caught on a surveillance camera entering the store, but police would not know who the killer was until much later.

-While Dorsey was questioned by police in the weeks after, he maintained his innocence and police sought no reason to arrest him.
+While Dorsey was questioned by police in the weeks after, he maintained his innocence and police saw no reason to arrest him.
 Police later found out that Dorsey owned a 9 millimeter pistol, which was the same weapon used in the murders, but by that time they had already come to the conclusion that he was not involved.

 On September 11, 1994, 51-year-old Hyon Suk Chon, a Korean convenience store worker working in Ellis county, was approached by Dorsey.
 He pulled out his gun and forced her into the back room, where instead of forcing her to open a safe, he shot her once in the back of the head, killing her.

 This time, however, police tested his gun and the gun used to kill Suk Chon, and they were a match.
 Dorsey was arrested and confessed to the murder of Suk Chon, but maintained his innocence in the murders of Armstrong and Lindsey.
 In 1995, he pleaded guilty to the murder of Suk Chon, and was sentenced to 60 years in prison.